-We are writing to notify you that we and many other institutions were notified by Blackbaud that it experienced a security incident.
+We are writing to notify you that Jacksonville University and many other institutions were notified by Blackbaud, Inc. that it experienced a security incident.
 This notice explains the incident and measures taken in response.
+Some best practices for monitoring your identity are provided in the following pages.

-What Happened
+What Happened?

-Blackbaud is a cloud-based software company that provides services to thousands of schools, hospitals, and other non-profits.
-On July 16, 2020, Blackbaud notified us that it had discovered a ransomware attack on Blackbaud's network in May 2020.
-Blackbaud reported that it conducted an investigation, determined there had been unauthorized access to its systems between February 7, 2020 to May 20, 2020, that backup files containing information from its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
-Blackbaud paid a ransom and obtained confirmation that the files that had been removed had been destroyed.
-Blackbaud reported that it has been working with law enforcement.
-Upon learning of the incident from Blackbaud, we conducted our own investigation of the Blackbaud services we use and the information provided by Blackbaud to determine what information was involved in the incident.
-On September 2, 2020, we determined that the backup files contained certain information pertaining to you.
+Blackbaud is a cloud-based software company that provides services to thousands of schools, hospitals, and other non-profits, including Jacksonville University.
+On July 16, 2020, Blackbaud notified us that it had discovered an attempted encryption attack on Blackbaud's network in May 2020.
+Blackbaud reported that it conducted an investigation and determined that backup files containing information from its clients had been taken from its network.
+Blackbaud paid a ransom and obtained confirmation that the files that had been removed by the unauthorized actor had been destroyed.
+According to Blackbaud, the time period of unauthorized access to Blackbaud's network was between February 7, 2020, and May 20, 2020.
+Blackbaud also reported that it has been working with law enforcement.

+Upon learning of the incident from Blackbaud, we conducted our own investigation to determine what information was involved in the incident.
+Based upon this investigation, on October 28, 2020, we determined that the backup files contained certain information pertaining to you.

-What Information Was Involved
+What Information Was Involved?

-The backup file involved contained your name and financial account number.
-Blackbaud assured us that the backup file has been destroyed by the unauthorized individual and there is no reason to believe any data was or will be misused or will be disseminated or otherwise made available publicly.
+The backup file involved contained your <<bb/>b_text_1(VariableData)>>.
+Blackbaud has reported that the backup file has been destroyed by the unauthorized individual and there is no reason to believe any data was or will be misused, disseminated, or otherwise be made available publicly.